+SECTION 1. shall be submitted to the qualified voters of King County for their approval and ratification or rejection, at the next general election to be held in this county, and amendment to Article 6, adding a new section 690.10 to the King County Charter: SECTION 2 A new section, 690.10, is hereby added to the King County Charter to read as follows: The county shall provide for a system of limits on campaign contributions and expenditures to safeguard the integrity of the political process.
+The county council shall by ordinance establish mandatory limits on campaign contributions and voluntary limits on campaign expenditures with public matching funds for county charter elected offices.
+The ordinance may provide for penalties including disqualification of a candidate from holding county elective office for willful violations SECTION 3. manager of the division of records and elections shall cause notice of this proposed amendment of the King County Charter to be published in accordance with the State Constitution and general law and placed County Proposition No. 1 upon the ballot at the ORDINANCE NO.

+9017 AN ORDINANCE calling for an election by the voters of King County to be held on November 7, 1989, to authorize the levying of an excise tax for the purpose of providing funds for the continued operation of an emergency services communications system.
+BE IT ORDAINED BY THE COUNCIL OF KING COUNTY:

 SECTION 1.
-There shall be submitted to the qualified voters of King County for their approval and ratification or rejection, at the next general election to be held in this county, and amendment to Article 6, adding a new section 690.10 to the King County Charter: SECTION 2.
-A new section, 690.10, is hereby added to the King County Charter to read as follows:

-The county shall provide for a system of limits on campaign contributions and expenditures to safeguard the integrity of the political process.
-The county council shall by ordinance establish mandatory limits on campaign contributions and voluntary limits on campaign expenditures with public matching funds for county charter elected offices.
-The ordinance may provide for penalties including disqualification of a candidate from holding county elective office for willful violations.

-SECTION 3.
-The manager of the division of records and elections shall cause notice of this proposed amendment of the King County Charter to be published in accordance with the State Constitution and general law and placed upon the ballot at the general election of November 7, 1989.

-INTRODUCED AND READ for the first time this 15th day of May, 1989

-PASSED this 22nd day of May, 1989.

-KING COUNTY COUNCIL KING COUNTY, WASHINGTON

-Ron Sims (signed)

-Chair

-ATTEST:

-Dorothy M. Owens (signed) Clerk of the Council APPROVED this

-Complete Text of King County Proposition No. 1

-ORDINANCE NO. 9017

-AN ORDINANCE calling for an election by the voters of King County to be held on November 7, 1989, to authorize the levying of an excise tax for the purpose of providing funds for the continued operation of an emergency services communications system.

-BE IT ORDAINED BY THE COUNCIL OF KING COUNTY: SECTION 1.
 This ordinance is enacted pursuant to RCW 82.14B.
-The terms "emergency services communications system" and "telephone access line" shall have the meanings ascribed to them in RCW 82.14B.
+The terms "emergency services communications system" and "telephone access line shall have the meanings ascribed to them in RCW 82.14B.
 SECTION 2.
-There shall be submitted to

-SECTION 2.
-There shall be submitted to the qualified voters of king County for their approval or rejection, at the next general election to be held in this county, the proposition whether or not the county shall impose the

-excise tax described in

-RCW 82.14B.

-PROPOSITION NO. 1

-ENHANCED 911 EMERGENCY TELEPHONE SYSTEM

-Shall King County impose an excise tax on the use of all telephone access lines in an amount not to exceed forty-five cents per month for each line for the purpose of paying for the continued operation of an enhanced 911 emergency telephone system, all as provided in King County Ordinance No. 9017?
+There shall be submitted to the qualified voters of King County for their approval or rejection, at the next general election to be held in this county, the proposition whether or not the county shall impose the excise tax described in RCW 82.14B.
+PROPOSITION NO. 1 ENHANCED 911 EMERGENCY TELE-PHONE SYSTEM Shall King County impose an excise tax on the use of all telephone access lines in an amount not to exceed forty-five cents per month for each line for the purpose of paying for the continued operation of an enhanced 911 emergency telephone system, all as provided in King County Ordinance No. 9017?
+YES SECTION 3.
+The manager of the division of records & elections shall cause notice of the proposed proposition to be published in accordance with the State Constitution and NO general law and placed upon the ballot of the county-wide election November 7, 1989.

-NO

-SECTION 3.
-The

-manager of the division

-of records & elections

-shall cause notice of

-the proposed proposition to be published in

-accordance with the

-State Constitution and

-general law and placed

-upon the ballot of the

-county-wide election November 7, 1989.

 SECTION 4.
 The actual rate of tax to be imposed and procedures for administration and collection of the tax shall be as hereinafter determined by ordinance.

-INTRODUCED AND READ for the first time this 19th day of June, 1989

-PASSED THIS 26th day of June, 1989.
-KING COUNTY COUNCIL

-KING COUNTY, WASHINGTON Ron Sims (signed) Chairman

-ATTEST: Gerald A. Peterson (signed)

-Deputy Clerk of the Council APPROVED THIS 6th day of July, 1989.

-Tim Hill (signed) King County Executive

-E. The wetlands in-Public green cluded among the Projspaces, green belts, ects approved by this open space, parks and ordinance, Moss Lake trails acquired or im-Wetland and portions proved pursuant to this of Hylebos Wetland No. ordinance, whether 18, are included for located partly or wholly within or without the acquisition solely as parks and wetland cities and towns of the interpretive centers. county, will be reasona-Moss Lake is proposed bly available on the for acquisition as a park same conditions and for and interpretive center general benefit of all of the residents of the because the King County wetland invencounty. tory identifies Moss

-Lake as the most significant wetland in King

-County.
-It contains the

-most extraordinary

-variety of vegetation

-subclasses and diversity of wildlife habitat of

-any other wetland in

-King County.
-The purpose of the proposed

-acquisition of 24.6

-acres on the southern

-and southwestern

-boundaries of the Hylebos State Park is to

-expand the state park

-and its educational and

-interpretive programs.
+INTRODUCED AND READ for the first time this 19th day of June, 1989 PASSED THIS 26th day of June, 1989.
+COUNTY KING COUNCIL COUNTY, KING WASHINGTON Ron Sims (signed) Chairman ATTEST: Gerald A. Peterson (signed) Deputy Clerk of the Council APPROVED THIS 6th day of July, 1989.
+Tim Hill (signed) King County Executive ORDINANCE NO. 9071 County Proposition No. 2 AN ORDINANCE relating to public green spaces, green belts, open space, parks and trails; calling a special election for the purpose of submitting to the voters of King County on November 7, 1989. a proposition to authorize the county to issue its general obligation bonds in the principal amount not to exceed \$117,640,000, to provide funds for the acquisition, development, renovation and improvement of public green spaces, green belts, open space, parks and trails in King County.
+BE IT ORDANIED BY THE COUNCIL OF KING COUNTY: SECTION 1.